yuanqing-ai/TactSim-IsaacLab/README.md

 camera_light_l = AssetBaseCfg(
         prim_path="{ENV_REGEX_NS}/Robot/finger_left_tip_body/L", spawn=sim_utils.UsdFileCfg(usd_path="assets/lights.usda"), init_state=AssetBaseCfg.InitialStateCfg(pos=(0.006, 0, -0.003)))
 ```
-5. Image post-processing.
+### 5. Image Post-processing
  We can process the images by first saving the static tactile image i.e., sensor output when there is no contact.
-Then, we can substract our sensor output by this static image and then add the difference to a real static image to approximate a real output.
+Then, we can subtract our sensor output by this static image and then add the difference to a real static image to approximate a real output.
 This is inspired by [tacto](https://github.com/facebookresearch/tacto).

 A demo of raw output and refined output is shown as follows.